nginxinc/kubernetes-ingress/docs/content/intro/nginx-plus.md

 ---

-NGINX Ingress controller works with both [NGINX](https://nginx.org/) and [NGINX Plus](https://www.nginx.com/products/nginx/) -- a commercial closed source version of NGINX that comes with additional features and support.
+NGINX Ingress Controller works with both [NGINX](https://nginx.org/) and [NGINX Plus](https://www.nginx.com/products/nginx/) -- a commercial closed source version of NGINX that comes with additional features and support.

-Below are the key characteristics that NGINX Plus brings on top of NGINX into the NGINX Ingress controller.
+Below are the key characteristics that NGINX Plus brings on top of NGINX into the NGINX Ingress Controller.

 ## Additional features